 The Vinzons Hall Lobby Mural is a witness to the unending student activism in the interest of the marginalized masses.
 The mural speaks of the cruelty of Martial Law; for those who have been abducted, tortured, and summarily executed by the state.
 It was commissioned by Armando Malay, Dean of Student Affairs in 1978, and was a collaborative work by the members of UP Artists’ Circle Fraternity.- From Project Mural Facebook page.

 The Artists’ Circle drew its fraternity seal based on the letter “A” enclosed in shape of a circle surrounded by a laurel wreath.
 The number of laurel leaves represent the thirteen pioneers of the fraternity.
 The angle of the triangle in letter “A” is also symbolic– it corresponds to the founding date of the Fraternity.
 The triangle within the circle stands for the three tenets of the fraternity- Loyalty, Humility, and Determination.

 The seal uses two colors: Royal Blue and Yellow Gold.

 Fraternity Flower, Pin and Badge

 The UP Artists’ Circle uses white roses exclusively in its rituals for departed brothers.
 The Farewell Ceremony, also known as the White Roses Ceremony was first held on January 23, 2010 to honor the life of Ian Dorado ’07, who died at the age of 19.

-White roses have been the favored flowers of teh fraternity because they are said to showcase the structural beauty of the rose better than any other color as there is no bright color to distract from it.
+White roses have been favored by the fraternity because they showcase the structural beauty of the rose better than any other color.
 They are suited to reverent occasions, and are fitting way to honor a friend or loved one in recognition of a new beginning or a farewell.